 Being Loved Is Liberating

 The Creator has made us as beings who can love and desire love in return.
 Love, whether from God or other people, is both a powerful and wonderful thing in our lives.
 Love can be a liberating and freeing force in our relationships.
 Let me mention two examples from my own life.
 I was blessed to grow up in a home where my parents loved me and my siblings.
 That atmosphere of love was a freeing and powerful factor in my emotional and spiritual development.
 Another example is the relationship I have with my spouse.
-In June, Margie and I celebrated our 32nd wedding anniversary!
+In June, Margie and I will celebrate our 34th wedding anniversary!
 We love each other “like crazy” and our love has grown over the years.
-Though my actions on occasion have given her reasons to not love me, she still does – and I am grateful!
-This atmosphere of love is a liberating and wonderful thing in my ongoing development as a man of God, husband, father, and now a grandfather.
+Though my actions on occasion have given her reasons to not love me, she still does—and I am grateful!
+This atmosphere of love is a liberating and a wonderful thing in my ongoing development as a man of God, husband, father, and now a grandfather.

 The greatest love anyone can experience is the love of God.
-The scriptures tell us “how great is the love the Father has lavished on us, that we should be called children of God” (1 John 3:1), “so we know and rely on the love God has for us” (4:16), and that “we love because He first loved us” (4:19).
+The Scriptures tell us: “How great is the love the Father has lavished on us, that we should be called children of God” (1 John 3:1); “So we know and rely on the love God has for us” (John 4:16); and that “We love because He first loved us” (John 4:19).
 Living in that atmosphere of divine love is a freeing and wonderful force for the child of God, a powerful (and best) motivation for living out the Christian life.
 Professor Hans Bayer, in his book A Theology of Mark, says it quite well:

 We should see [the call to discipleship] as surrender to the love of God.
 It is surrender to the liberation of truth, to the “exodus” from our own autonomy by embracing the substitutionary atonement of Christ.
 It is the liberation of the soul through the power of Jesus.
 Without that liberation, there will not be liberty and strength to live godly lives.
 It is the love and kindness of God that frees us to surrender.
 We are not forced into being disciples of Jesus.
 We surrender to the One who pursues us in sacrificial love, kindness, and deep knowledge of our inner selves.
 We can trust God’s loving pursuit of us because He does this not merely to show us the weight of our inner lives, but to liberate us from it with the cleansing assurance of His love.